DrOrgasmatron/BlockchainHydrogen/README.md

 npm install

 ## Usage
-For a complete guide on how to use the project, please read the "User Guide" Section in the report.
+For a complete guide on how to use the project, please read the "User Guide" document in the appendices.

+The link for the application can be found in the appendices of the report.

+## Miscellaneous
+The files for the frontend containend in this repository are relevant only if the frontend is run locally.
+The files for the actual frontend are hosted in the AWS S3 bucket.
+The frontends are the same, but the backend files are slightly modified to accomodate AWS specific requirements.